jcjiang-dev/nustarhstsy1/README.md

-# nustarhstsy1
+# A NuSTAR and HST Sample of Seyfert 1 AGNs
-A NuSTAR and HST Sample of Seyfert 1 AGNs
+Machine readable files in the FITS format for Tables 1, 2 and 3.